sadshade/veeam-creds/README.md

 # veeampot
-Python script to emulate vSsphere responses to retrieve stored passwords from weeam
+Python script to emulate vSsphere responses to retrieve stored credentials from Veeam